The Victorian Government supports mentoring in lots of different ways as part of the larger goal to improve things for all young Victorians.

 Mentoring programs are a way to help you to achieve your goals and improve your connection to family, friends, school and your community.
 They also help you to get involved in new opportunities that can lead to long-term positive outcomes.

-Benefits to young people being mentored can include:
+Benefits to being mentored can include:

 - Better education outcomes through improved school attendance

 - Increased employment opportunities